 Tell me how to manage employee turnover.

 Are you wondering how to stop high turnover?
 There is no one-size-fits-all answer to this question, as the best way to decrease employee turnover will vary from business to business.
-We have put together a list of some of the most effective strategies for reducing turnover in your organization.
+We have put together a list of some of the most effective strategies for reducing employee turnover in manufacturing in an organization.

 Keep in mind, the best way to decrease employee turnover is not by simply implementing one or two of these measures, but rather by employing a variety of strategies that work together to create a cohesive and positive company culture.